iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.9.00.005_01/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 2 reviews"/>
 </p>

+> The app was good, dr was friendly.
+Just an ear infection i wanted some meds.
+Doctor said i should go to in person urgent care.
+Then why did the hell did i waste 80$ and use amwell?????<br> :date: __2021-03-21 17:41:06__

 > The app and service is great, as long as you're paying.
 I didn't need to continue using the service so I canceled after talking to the doctor and getting the help I needed.
 However, the pharmacy didn't get my prescription order, and Amwell support refuses to give it to me unless I start my membership again.
 That seems shady to me.
 I paid for a service and received it, but didn't get to retrieve the solution (prescription), which was the reason I signed up in the first place.<br> :date: __2021-01-26 17:19:05__

 > Basically an app to purchase a doctors note for work or school.
 The doctors or nurse practitioners seem terrified to write any prescription that isn't OTC.
 I deleted it.<br> :date: __2021-01-17 17:44:50__